suparnlele/KafkaSDNProject/README.md

 Elasticsearch is up and running.
 Now, we’ll go over some basic configuration and usage.

 ### Basic configuration
-Configuration files are found in the config folder inside the resulting directory.The two configuration files you will find are elasticsearch.yml and logging.yml.
+Configuration files are found in the config folder inside the resulting directory.The two configuration files you will find are **elasticsearch.yml** and **logging.yml**.
 The first is a general Elasticsearch configuration.
 The provided file contains nothing but comments, so default settings are used.
 None of the settings are necessary.
 You can work with Elasticsearch without doing any of the following, but it’ll be a raw development environment.

-The setting “cluster.name” is the method by which Elasticsearch provides auto-discovery.
+The setting **cluster.name** is the method by which Elasticsearch provides auto-discovery.
 What this means is that if a group of Elasticsearch servers on the same network share the same cluster name, they will automatically discover each other.
 This is how simple it is to scale Elasticsearch, but be aware that if you keep the default cluster name and there are other Elasticsearch servers on your network that are not under your control, you are likely to wind up in a bad state.

 ### Basic usage
 Let’s add some data to our Elasticsearch install.
 Elasticsearch uses a RESTful API, which responds to the usual CRUD commands: Create, Read, Update, and Destroy.